Like Milk is available in two versions: sweetened and unsweetened. https://t.co/5Vloblg5e2

 The key ingredient is the BarleyMax, present as grains (in the Fibre loaf) and as a flour (in the wholemeal loaf).

 BarleyMax was developed by Australia’s CSIRO and is a grain that’s extra high in fibre and in resistant starch.
 It has a key component called beta-glucan that blocks the absorption of recirculating cholesterol and so lowers it in the body.
-There’s plenty of research to show that if you eat 3g of this a day, it helps to lower your blood cholesterol.
+There’s plenty of research to show that if you eat 3 grams of this a day, it helps to lower your blood cholesterol.
 Great to know it's an Aussie first!

 I have written about BarleyMax before.

-Both loaves taste delicious and ‘normal’ if I can use that word.
+Both loaves taste delicious and ‘normal’, if I can use that word.
 If you didn’t know, you would think they are a standard grainy and wholemeal sliced loaf as there’s nothing to distinguish them from other similar breads.

-The Heart Fibre grainy loaf tastes hearty and grainy as would any other grain loaf.
+The Heart Fibre grainy loaf tastes hearty and grainy, as would any other grain loaf.

 Both toasted well and made up into sandwiches or toasties nicely.
 Both teamed well with fillings and toppings, whether savoury (cheese, peanut paste, yeast spread) or sweet (honey, sliced banana).